JibanKumarSwain/Docker-Command-s/README.md

 ## Docker important commands

-## The Ultimate Docker 50 commands
+## The Ultimate Docker 50 commands.
 _________________
 docker run - run a container from an image